-Emigrating with diabetes
+Immigrating with diabetes

-Emigrating With Diabetes: This Is Something To Keep In Mind
+Immigrating With Diabetes: This Is Something To Keep In Mind

-In a globalized world, emigrating to a foreign country is by no means reserved for the exotic and particularly adventurous contemporaries.
+In a globalized world, immigrating to a foreign country is by no means reserved for the exotic and particularly adventurous contemporaries.
 Today, in some milieus, it even seems to be “good manners” to have lived in another country at least once in your life.

 In contrast to most people, the main question for diabetics is whether and how well they can live with their disease in their new adopted country.
 So before they just pack their bags and head off, they have to deal with the infrastructural conditions for diabetes patients in their destination country in a special way.
 We show what should be considered.

 Although people with diabetes have a somewhat more complicated everyday life, they can basically do the same things as people who do not have the disease.
-This includes traveling and, last but not least, emigrating.
+This includes traveling and, last but not least, immigrating.
 However, it is important that you pay attention to a few essential parameters.
 Exactly which one depends on what type of diabetes you are.

 Four types of diabetes are currently differentiated, of which two are the most common: type 1 and type 2 diabetes.
 Around 90 percent of diabetes patients suffer from the second type; around five percent on the first type.
 What are the key differences between the two types?